 Yes, laser stretch mark removal works extremely well, provided the best laser technology is used.
 Dr. Green will evaluate the type of stretch marks that you have and give you an honest assessment of treatment.
 There are times, microneedling or Sculptra injections need to be combined with laser stretch mark removal to obtain the best cosmetic result.
 Fraxel laser, eMatrix laser, microneedling, and Sculptra injections all stimulate new collagen growth, and promote new healthier skin to replace the stretch marks.

-Yes, laser stretch mark removal is both safe and effective.
+Laser stretch mark removal is extremely safe and a very effective treatment.
+Laser treatment can be used on all skin types to eliminate the appearance stretch marks for a very long time.
 However, like any other cosmetic treatment, it is important to consult an expert in this area, google, and research the best practices and experience of the physician.

 How do I get started with laser stretch mark removal?

 To learn more about your options for stretch mark removal please call 212-535-3088 to set up a consultation or contact us online today.
 Dr. Michele S. Green is a board-certified dermatologist based in New York City and specializes in using the most cutting edge lasers and procedures for stretch mark removal.
 With over 25 years of experience in cosmetic dermatology, Dr. Green will help give you the best cosmetic treatment results.